WandLZhang/gemini-med-lit-review/README.md

 ## 1. Copy the PubMed embeddings
 We are using the annual baseline of MEDLINE citations as of 2024-09-13, but in the future we could also add the daily update files (see https://pubmed.ncbi.nlm.nih.gov/download).

-Make your buckets for storing the embeddings for Vector Search, as well as another bucket for separate indexing in Postgres (used for article citation retrieval):
+Make your buckets for storing the embeddings:

     # Set the project ID variable
     export PROJECT_ID="your-project-id" // Replace with your actual project ID

+    # Bucket for embeddings of JSONified PubMed abstracts
     gsutil mb -c regional -l us-central1 -p "$PROJECT_ID" gs://"${PROJECT_ID}-embeddings"

+    # Bucket for embeddings from Postgres of PubMed abstracts
+    gsutil mb -c regional -l us-central1 -p "$PROJECT_ID" gs://"${PROJECT_ID}-ids-and-embeddings-from-postgres-us-central1"

+    # Bucket for loading PubMed abstracts into Postgres
     gsutil mb -p "$PROJECT_ID" gs://"${PROJECT_ID}-embeddings-input"

-Use these commands to directly copy the embeddings and the Postgres input, then skip to the next step:
+Use these commands to directly copy the embeddings, then skip to the next step:

     gsutil -m cp -r gs://rit-pubmed-embeddings/* gs://"${PROJECT_ID}-embeddings"

+    gsutil -m cp -r gs://rit-pubmed-ids-and-embeddings-from-postgres-us-central1/* gs://"${PROJECT_ID}-ids-and-embeddings-from-postgres-us-central1"

     gsutil -m cp -r gs://rit-pubmed-embeddings-input/* gs://"${PROJECT_ID}-embeddings-input"